reahl/reahl/reahl-doc/doc/tutorial/persistence.rst

 .. code-block:: bash

-   reahl-control listconfig etc -i
+   reahl listconfig etc -i

 To see the actual current values of those:

 .. code-block:: bash

-   reahl-control listconfig etc -v
+   reahl listconfig etc -v